nazie23/Music-Player-Java/README.md

 - Tue Apr 04 17:25:46 PDT 2023; Song home was added to the queue.
 - Tue Apr 04 17:25:50 PDT 2023; Queue was viewed.
 - Tue Apr 04 17:25:53 PDT 2023; Saved Untitled to ./data/queue.json

+***Phase 4, Task 3:***

+If I had more time to work on my project, the refactoring I would want to perform is re-hauling the Queue and Song class into a Composite Design Pattern, where the Component would be an "addable item" that can be added to the queue.
+The Composite class would be Playlist and the leaf would be the Song class.
+The reason for this is that users would now be able to add whole playlists to their current playlist, therefore being basically able to add multiple songs at one time to their queue.